 Biology, College of Arts and Sciences

-When I took a tour of Creighton, I noticed right away how personal it feels.
+When I took a tour of Creighton, I noticed right away how personal it felt.
 I knew I would be cared for and that those around me would help me out.
 As an underclassman, I wanted to get involved in research.
 I worried I wasn’t qualified, but I found a great opportunity.
 At Creighton’s Undergraduate Research Fair, I was encouraged to apply to work in the medical school’s Translational Hearing Center.
 My major in biology and knowledge of cell structure and function made hearing-loss research a good fit.

 I also volunteered for the ILAC (Institute for Latin American Concern) Summer Health Program.
-I worked in the Dominican Republic for three weeks as a member of an interdisciplinary Creighton health care team.
+I worked in the Dominican Republic for three weeks as a member of an interdisciplinary Creighton healthcare team.
 We traveled to a rural community, called Aminilla, where we provided medical care to hundreds of patients.
 I ran the pharmacy for our clinic.
 It was an intensely fulfilling and enlightening experience that reaffirmed my passion for medicine.

 I was also involved in Creighton’s Cortina Community, which uses service and examination of faith to help students connect a passion for justice with investigating Omaha’s social inequalities.
 My service site was Completely KIDS, an after-school program aiming to break the cycle of poverty.